GRAINS-Soybeans, corn slide on forecasts for much-needed Argentine rains

 "The U.S. (soybean export) program is just about over, which seasonally, is normal.
 But we have seen the bulk of our export sales already for the season," Linn said.

-Corn and soybean futures faced additional pressure from farmer sales as U.S. producers took advantage of multi-month highs set in both markets this week.
+Corn and soybean futures faced additional pressure from farmer selling as U.S. producers took advantage of multi-month highs set in both markets this week.

 Renewed recession fears following U.S. consumer data also curbed grain markets, though a weaker dollar .DXY created some export optimism.

 "U.S. corn values have quietly gotten more competitive to the world.
-We didn't get the Egyptian tender today, but we were competitive," Linn said.
+We didn't get the Egyptian tender today, but we were competitive," Linn said, noting that Egypt's General Authority for Supply Commodities bought 50,000 tonnes of Romanian corn in an international tender.

+After the CBOT close, a Farm Futures survey of U.S. planting intentions indicated that producers plan to expand all-wheat seedings for 2023 harvest by nearly 7% compared to a year ago, with smaller increases expected for corn and soybean acreage.

-(Reporting by Julie Ingwersen in Chicago; additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore Editing by Chizu Nomiyama and Matthew Lewis)
+(Reporting by Julie Ingwersen in Chicago; additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore Editing by Chizu Nomiyama, Matthew Lewis and Diane Craft)

 ((Julie.ingwersen@thomsonreuters.com; 1-313-484-5283; Reuters Messaging: julie.ingwersen.thomsonreuters.com@reuters.net))